 Then Jesus answered and said, "O faithless and perverse generation, how long shall I be with you?
 How long shall I bear with you in your unbelief?
 Bring him here to Me" (Matthew 17:15 - 17, HBFV).

 Jesus, of course, could and did cast the demon out of the man's son.
 The son was immediately healed.
 Perplexed as to why they could not help the man, the disciples asked Christ why they could not expel the evil spirit.
 His response was "It was because you do not have enough faith" (Matthew 17:20).
 He also added, however, that it required fasting and prayer to remove the type of evil presence they had encountered.

-Interestingly, just BEFORE Matthew's account of the disciples' inability to cast out a demon, Jesus had sent them on a "gospel training mission" to some cities.
-Before they left Jesus gave them the authority to heal the sick, raise the dead and cast out demons wherever they went (Matthew 10:5 - 15).
+Interestingly, just before Matthew's account of the disciples' inability to expel a disobedient spirit, Jesus had sent them on a "gospel training mission" to some cities.
+The Lord, before they left, gave them the authority to heal the sick, raise the dead and cast out demons wherever they went (Matthew 10:5 - 15).

-Those who were claiming the ability to cast out demons were sons of a Levite chief priest.
-Because of this, they must have thought of themselves as being pretty important and powerful, certainly powerful enough to simply assume they could use the name (authority) of Jesus Christ (after only hearing of Him through the apostle Paul) to cast out demons.
+Those in Acts 19 who were claiming the ability to cast our demons were sons of a Levite chief priest.
+Because of this, they must have thought of themselves as being pretty important and powerful, certainly powerful enough to simply assume they could use the name (authority) of Jesus Christ (after only hearing of Him through the apostle Paul) to command obedience from fallen angels.

-Those who saw or heard of what happened quickly learned not to take the name and authority of Jesus Christ lightly --- and especially not to ASSUME they had God's authority to do whatever they pleased.
-If God has not ordained you to use His name to cast out demons, do not think you can simply conjure up some faith and do it anyway.
-It will not work!
+Those Christians and others who saw or heard of what happened quickly learned not to take the name and authority of Jesus Christ lightly!
+They knew not to assume they had God's authority to do whatever they pleased whenever they wanted.
+If the Lord has not ordained you to use His name to cast out demons, do not think you can simply conjure up some faith and do it anyway.